Couple and teenage daughters killed in horror crash near Kaikōura named

 A couple and their two teenage daughters who died in a horror crash near Kaikōura have been named.

+Their 11-year-old daughter - the youngest in the vehicle that day - remains in hospital where she has been fighting for her life since the crash on Friday afternoon.

-They are Dr Rumihati Binti Abd Hamid, 49, her husband Adanan Bin Jeman and their daughters Nur Irfan Binti Adanan, 15, and Aaleeyah Maisarah Binti Adanan, 13.
+The victims have been identified as Adanan bin Jeman, 49, his wife Dr Rumihati binti Abd Hamid, also 49, Nur Irfan binti Adanan, 15, and Nur Aaleeyah Maisarah binti Adanan, just 13 years old.

-Only one family member - the couple's 11-year-old daughter - remains in hospital where she is fighting for her life.
+It is understood 15-year-old Nur Irfan died in Christchurch Hospital after being rushed there shortly after the crash.
+She had initially been put on life support.

 READ MORE: